-If you are moving house, looking to start a new life in Confolens or retiring to Confolens, we can help you.
+If you are moving to Confolens, we can help you move...

 The new town of Confolens was created in 2016 with the merger of Confolens and its neighbour Saint-Germain-de-Confolens.